9 of the Best Travel Backpacks for Your Next Trip

 At a small 38L, the Split Adventure doesn’t overwhelm its wearer: It never looks like you’ve grown an enormous turtle shell.
 Still, it manages to fit the necessities for short trips, because this backpack opens like a suitcase.

 On one side of the main compartment, you’ll find elastic bands that clip together to secure clothing or packing cubes; the other side contains two mesh pockets big enough for a toiletry kit and a pair of shoes.
 That’s one pair of shoes.
 If you’re a chronic overpacker or you’re taking an extended trip, you’ll wish this pack were bigger.
-More than a couple outfits will max out the 38L capacity.
+More than a couple of outfits will max out the 38L capacity.

 Yet its tidy size manages to organize a surprising array of goods.
-A 17-inch laptop fits into the padded sleeve behind the shoulder straps, charging cords and other valuables slide into a zippered exterior organizer pocket, and tuckaway buckles secure bulky stuff (like a yoga mat or winter jacket) to the outside.
+A 17-inch laptop fits into the padded sleeve behind the shoulder straps, charging cords and other valuables slide into a zippered exterior organizer pocket, and tuck-away buckles secure bulky stuff (like a yoga mat or winter jacket) to the outside.
 Even sunglasses find their own safe haven in the fleece-lined pocket on top. —K.B.

 From Our Partners